-Customer Service in the Public Sector (Part 2)
+Customer service in the public sector (part 2)

-The workforce in the service of the public can often find itself in a situation we describe in Australia as being "between a rock and a hard place" or in a "nowin" situation.
+he workforce in the service of the public can often find itself in a situation we describe in Australia as being "between a rock and a hard place" or in a "no-win" situation.
 This can occur because the definition of "the customer" becomes confused.
 It happens when the political bosses make demands on the workforce concerning public policy matters on one hand, and on the other the general public has growing expectations of improved customer service levels from all organizations.
 The question is: whom do I serve?